marcus-at-localhost/docs/en/developer-guide/rest-api.md

 Most of API functions return JSON.
 POST and PUT requests usually need some data passed in the payload in JSON format.

-Requests needs to have the header: `Content-Type: application/json`.
+All requests needs to have the header: `Content-Type: application/json`.

 The path to the API in AtroCore is: `/api/v1/`.
+Only this path can be used for your API requests.

 Example of GET API request:

 ```
 GET https://address_of_your_atrocore/api/v1/Product/2d643ca0gff7rh7c6
 ```
-Only API requests should always be sent to `/api/v1/` and only to this path.

 > It's recommended to create a **separate API user** with specific rights (roles) and use this user for API calls.